-The Nationality Checking Service is a partnership between the UK Border Agency and Local Authorities in England and Wales.
+The Nationality Checking Service is a partnership between UK Visas and Immigration and Local Authorities in England and Wales.

 Nationality Checking services we provide